MicrosoftDocs/windows-dev-docs/hub/apps/design/app-settings/store-and-retrieve-app-data.md

 - Use roaming for user preferences and customizations, links, and small data files.
 For example, use roaming to preserve a user's background color preference across all devices.
 - Use roaming to let users continue a task across devices.
 For example, roam app data like the contents of an drafted email or the most recently viewed page in a reader app.
-- Handle the [**DataChanged**](/uwp/api/windows.storage.applicationdata.datachanged) event by updating app data.
+- Handle the [DataChanged](/uwp/api/windows.storage.applicationdata.datachanged) event by updating app data.
 This event occurs when app data has just finished syncing from the cloud.
 - Roam references to content rather than raw data.
 For example, roam a URL rather than the content of an online article.
-- For important, time critical settings, use the *HighPriority* setting associated with [**RoamingSettings**](/uwp/api/windows.storage.applicationdata.roamingsettings).
+- For important, time critical settings, use the _HighPriority_ setting associated with [RoamingSettings](/uwp/api/windows.storage.applicationdata.roamingsettings).
 - Don't roam app data that is specific to a device.
 Some info is only pertinent locally, such as a path name to a local file resource.
 If you do decide to roam local information, make sure that the app can recover if the info isn't valid on the secondary device.
 - Don't roam large sets of app data.
-There's a limit to the amount of app data an app may roam; use [**RoamingStorageQuota**](/uwp/api/windows.storage.applicationdata.roamingstoragequota) property to get this maximum.
+There's a limit to the amount of app data an app may roam; use [RoamingStorageQuota](/uwp/api/windows.storage.applicationdata.roamingstoragequota) property to get this maximum.
 If an app hits this limit, no data can roam until the size of the app data store no longer exceeds the limit.
 When you design your app, consider how to put a bound on larger data so as to not exceed the limit.
 For example, if saving a game state requires 10KB each, the app might only allow the user store up to 10 games.
 - Don't use roaming for data that relies on instant syncing.
 Windows doesn't guarantee an instant sync; roaming could be significantly delayed if a user is offline or on a high latency network.
 Ensure that your UI doesn't depend on instant syncing.
 - Don't use roaming for frequently changing data.
 For example, if your app tracks frequently changing info, such as the position in a song by second, don't store this as roaming app data.
 Instead, pick a less frequent representation that still provides a good user experience, like the currently playing song.